ErickBGomez/calculator-project/README.md

 - `Escape`: Delete calculator memory.

 All of these keys work on both the alphanumeric keypad and the numeric keypad as well.

+## Easter Eggs

+That's right, this would not be a simple calculator like the rest.
+This one has something special! :)

+I don't want to go into too much detail, but I just want you to know that if you **divide any number by `0`**, something peculiar happens.

+I could say that the calculator is "going to be mad at you".
+Try it and enjoy his anger! :D

 # Resources Information